Diminishing the Effectiveness of Vote-buying in India

 Researchers are still analyzing data for a complete analysisall results reported below are preliminary.

 Preliminary results suggest that the anti-vote-buying radio campaign reduced the vote-share of the vote-buying parties significantly and had a weak negative effect on voter turnout.

-Green, Donald and Srinivasan Vasudevan.
+Green, Donald, and Srinivasan Vasudevan.
 "Diminishing the Effectiveness of Vote Buying: Experimental Evidence from a Persuasive Radio Campaign in India."
-Working Paper, July 2016.
+Working Paper March 2018.